skytap/course-manager-examples/script-templates/ruby/README.md

 Please note:
 * Custom data fields must be created on the Admin > Settings page (under Labs > Integrations > Custom Data) before they can be updated.
 * Updating custom data overwrites all existing integration data for the lab.
-If you wish to only update a subset of the integration data fields, retrieve the old integration data and then merge your changes in
+If you wish to only update a subset of the integration data fields, retrieve the old integration data, merge your changes in, and then update with the result.

+### Metadata Stub Service

+A chellenge in developing scripts that interact with lab metadata is that it is only available from within a Skytap environment.
+To help with this, the `utils/run` script runs a "metadata stub" service, simulating the behavior of the Metadata Service and Control Endpoint locally and returning stubbed data.
+If you would like to modify the stubbed data returned when running your script locally, it is located in the `lib/stub_data` directory.

 ## License